brritoxyz/brr-eth/README.md

 ## Features

-- Deposit: Users can deposit ETH, WETH, or cWETHv3 in return for a rebasing, liquid-staked ETH token that accrues interest (brrETH).
+- Deposit: Users can deposit ETH, WETH, or cWETH in return for a rebasing, liquid-staked ETH token that accrues interest (brrETH).
 - Withdraw: Users can withdraw their principal, at any time, in the form of WETH.
 - Rebase: Users can trigger a brrETH rebase to the benefit of brrETH holders and earn a small reward for doing so.

 ## Features: Deposit

-...
+Deposit ETH
+- Rebase (accrues rewards to existing token holders and mitigates "gaming").
+- Get cWETH balance (allows us to get the exact amount of new cWETH received from the depositor).
+- Deposit ETH for WETH.
+- Supply WETH to Comet for cWETH.
+- Get assets (the difference between the new cWETH balance and the previous)
+- Calculate shares and mint brrETH for the depositor.

+Deposit WETH
+- Rebase
+- Get cWETH balance.
+- Supply WETH to Comet for cWETH.
+- Get assets.
+- Calculate shares and mint brrETH for the depositor.

+Deposit cWETH
+- Normal deposit flow.

 ## Features: Withdraw